French

 Legend - Orchestrating Data-Driven Value Creation using Open Agile Architecture Building Blocks

-Figure 3 - A high-level description of O-AA Building Blocks to enable Strategic Value Creation and Value Adjustment being based on Data Captured through Drivers
+Figure 3 - A high-level visual description of O-AA Building Blocks to enable Strategic Value Creation based on Goals and Strategies then a Data-Driven Value Adjustment based on data captured from Drivers through Innovation Dimensions

-In the Agile Organization of O-AA, Stream-Aligned Agile Teams are aligned on Outcomes.
+In the Agile Organization of O-AA, Stream-Aligned Agile Teams are aligned to Outcomes.
 They are supported by Competency Teams that are experts in some business or technical areas as indicated below.

 O-AA Teams of an Agile Organization